 But with such great people, how have we ended up with the problems we face?

-But it was his choice of contrasts that set everyone talking:
+But it was the choice of contrasts in this Miliband conference speech that set everyone talking:

 Are you on the side of the wealth creators or the asset strippers?
 The producers or the predators?
 Producers train, invest, invent, sell.
 Things Britain does brilliantly.
 Predators are just interested in the fast buck…